African trypanosomiasis

+African trypanosomiasis is an insect-borne parasitic infection of humans and other animals.

-African trypanosomiasis, also known as African sleeping sickness or simply sleeping sickness, is an insect-borne parasitic infection of humans and other animals.
-It is caused by the species Trypanosoma brucei.
-Humans are infected by two types, Trypanosoma brucei gambiense (TbG) and Trypanosoma brucei rhodesiense (TbR).
-TbG causes over 98% of reported cases.
+Human African trypanosomiasis (HAT), also known as African sleeping sickness or simply sleeping sickness, is caused by the species Trypanosoma brucei.
+Humans are infected by two types, Trypanosoma brucei gambiense and Trypanosoma brucei rhodesiense.
+Trypanosoma brucei gambiense causes over 92% of reported cases.

 Both are usually transmitted by the bite of an infected tsetse fly and are most common in rural areas.

 Initially, the first stage of the disease is characterized by fevers, headaches, itchiness, and joint pains, beginning one to three weeks after the bite.
 Weeks to months later, the second stage begins with confusion, poor coordination, numbness, and trouble sleeping.
-Diagnosis is by finding the parasite in a blood smear or in the fluid of a lymph node.
+Diagnosis involves detecting the parasite in a blood smear or lymph node fluid.
 A lumbar puncture is often needed to tell the difference between first- and second-stage disease.
-If the disease is not treated quickly it can lead to death.